barumau/pandunia/eng/K-kurse.md

 ### Answers to the Exercises

-1. me di shef festa a fute.
+1. mi di shef festa a fu.
-2. me tena du gau a pase.
+2. mi have du gau a pas.
-3. tu yama supe zayo.
+3. tu yam supa a zai.
-4. ho safa kamre a predi den.
+4. ho safi kamre a preden.
-5. mau yama kafe a posi den.
+5. mau yam milke a posden.
-6. tu di mama festa a predi noche.
+6. tu di ma festa a prenoce.